JakeFenley/koa-zod-router/README.md

 ### Type coercion

-When dealing with route parameters and query strings the incoming data will be parsed as strings to begin with.
-From a validation standpoint this can potentially be painful to deal with when dealing with things like dates in javascript.
+When dealing with route parameters, query strings, and headers the incoming data will be parsed as strings to begin with.
+From a validation standpoint this can potentially be painful to deal with when dealing with things like `Date` in javascript.
 Luckily [zod] has a built in [coercion] method attached to its primitive data types to solve this!

 **convert a route parameter to a number:**